tgirod/feedme/README.md

 - `feedme list`: list all the fetched feeds
 - `feedme fetch` for each feed, print the title+URL of each new item

+# Possible improvements

+- replace the feedparser dependency with custom code based on encoding/xml, in order to parse only the new posts
+- email the results, like rss2email ? this could be done by piping the output to a MDA ...